Fukuoka Subway 1000 series

-The Fukuoka Subway 1000 series (福岡市交通局1000系) is an electric multiple unit (EMU) train type operated by the Fukuoka City Transportation Bureau on the Hakozaki Line and Kūkō Line in Fukuoka, Japan.
+The Fukuoka Subway 1000 series (福岡市交通局1000系) is an electric multiple unit (EMU) train type operated by the Fukuoka City Transportation Bureau on the Hakozaki Line and Airport Line in Fukuoka, Japan.
 The trains also inter-run to/from the Chikuhi Line, operated by Kyushu Railway Company (JR Kyushu).

 Design

 Because the train line runs near the coast, car bodies were constructed of a stainless steel skin on a conventional steel frame for corrosion resistance.
 The car bodies are unpainted with blue and white stripes representing the Genkai Sea.

 Each car is 20 m long with four pairs of doors per side.
 Early trainsets had opening windows, but these were subsequently replaced with sealed windows.
 The trains have emergency exit doors at the ends.
 The doors and window wipers were added after refurbishment.